 Choppy Asymmetrical Bob

 Your hairstyle is often an expression of who you are, and if you’re someone who likes to live (and think!) out of the box, you need an equally unique hairstyle.
 This choppy asymmetrical bob combines some of the most outrageous and artistic hairstyles into one out-of-this-world style.

 Choppy Inverted Bob

-The inverted bob takes your typical graduated bob and flips it backwards, keeping long hair in the front while the back is shorter.
-It looks even more chic with those tousled chops added in.
+The inverted bob takes your typical graduated bob and flips it backward, keeping long hair in the front while the back is shorter.
+It looks even chicer with those tousled chops added in.

-We love pixie hairstyles but with such little length, it can be hard to create and maintain any meaningful texture.
-If you want to shake up your pixie with a textured style, ask your stylist for a choppy pixie.
+We love pixie hairstyles, but with such little length, it can be hard to create and maintain any meaningful texture.
+Ask your stylist for a choppy pixie if you want to shake up your pixie with a textured style.

 The pageboy haircut really hit its stride in the '50s and '60s and has since made a comeback—only with a much edgier twist.